lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <br>As locals and natives, perhaps we're a little biased here at CoCo as to all the reasons our city is so great, but it doesn't seem hard to understand why digital nomads have chosen and continue to choose Chiang Mai.
 It's got everything you need to live, work, play, and lead your best life.
 And afterall, that's what embarking upon this digital nomad path is all about isn't it?
 Having the freedom and the flexibility to design your dream life.&nbsp;

 If you're a newbie nomad, you could do far worse than choose Chiang Mai as base from which to build your business and begin your travels.
-Those who've been around the block (or rather the globe…) a couple times will continue to find tremendous value in the city, whether it be from its amenities or it's talented community.
+Those who've been around the block (or rather the globe…) a couple times will continue to find tremendous value in the city, whether it be from its amenities or its talented community.

 At CoCo, we're obsessed with our hometown and we want you to love it as much as we do.
 That's why we've designed services, programs, and partnerships specifically to tap you into the best the city has to offer.
-Our dream is that digital nomads can continue to connect here, bringing their talent, their ideas and their badass selves to Chiang Mai for years to come.
+Our dream is that digital nomads will continue to choose Chiang Mai, bringing their talent, their ideas and their badass selves for years to come.

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/ACcXRXwUqJ6Ok" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>